Bagel and cream cheese: American cuisine

 A bagel with cream cheese is common in American cuisine, particularly in New York City.
-It is often eaten for breakfast; with smoked salmon added, it is sometimes served for brunch.
+It is often eaten for breakfast; with smoked salmon or lox added, it is sometimes served for brunch.
 In New York City circa 1900, a popular combination consisted of a bagel topped with lox, cream cheese, capers, tomato, and red onion.

 The combination of a bagel with cream cheese has been promoted to American consumers in the past by American food manufacturers and publishers.
 In the early 1950s, Kraft Foods launched an "aggressive advertising campaign" that depicted Philadelphia-brand cream cheese with bagels.
 In 1977, Better Homes and Family Circle magazines published a bagel and cream cheese recipe booklet that was distributed in the magazines and also placed in supermarket dairy cases.